 UEFA Coefficient: How does it affect Champions League earnings?

-While some of Europe’s top clubs expressed their dissatisfaction with UEFA amid the Super League saga, there are already some parts of the system which work in their favour.
+While some of Europe’s top clubs expressed their dissatisfaction with UEFA amid the Super League saga in 2021, there are already some parts of the system which work in their favour.

 The upcoming changes to the competition from 2024 are big.

 A controversial proposal will allow a team from high-profile leagues who did not qualify by right to still gain entry via the Coeffeicient.